Applied Groundwater Statistics

 This is an introductory course in RCRA statistics that would be useful to:

 - Groundwater Specialists

 Kirk Cameron, Ph.D., President, MacStat Consulting, Ltd.

 Dr. Cameron has been closely involved with the statistical analysis of groundwater and other environmental media since 1990.
-He has conducted training sessions with EPA, State, and industry personnel who deal with RCRA statistical issues at over 25 locations across the country since 1992.
+He has conducted training sessions with EPA, State, and industry personnel who deal with RCRA statistical issues across the country since 1992.
 He received his PhD in Statistics from Stanford University.

 Dr. Cameron wrote the 1992 Addendum to the Interim Final Guidance document on the statistical analysis of groundwater monitoring data, a draft guidance document for the practical geostatistical sampling of soils data, and the March, 2009, Statistical Analysis of Groundwater Monitoring Data at RCRA Facilities Unified Guidance.
 He also provided expert design and review of the groundwater Information and Tracking System (GRITS) statistical software package tailored for the analysis of ground-water data at RCRA sites.
 He has also taught seminars at the Waste Testing and Quality Assurance Symposia and presented at the Virginia and Maryland State Landfill Seminars.

 Kristina L. Rayner, B.S., Project Manager, Sanitas Technologies